arubinst/Teaching-HEIGVD-RES-2019-Exercise-Calculator/specs/cedriclankeu/PROTOCOL.md

   ```
   The client can closed the connection.

-  Otherwise, the server can also closed it if fter a lapse of time(1min) , there is no demande
+  Otherwise, the server can also closed it if after a lapse of time(1min) , there is no demande
   ```

 - Submit a PR